apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Saudi Arabia urges US restraint as Houthis attack ships in Red Sea**
+**Taylor Swift Clarifies Travis Kelce Romance Timeline: 'No One Knew'**

-You can read more about it [here](https://families.google.com/service-restricted).
+You can read more about it [here](https://people.com/taylor-swift-clarifies-travis-kelce-romance-timeline-time-person-of-the-year-2023-8411301).

 ## Requirements
 - Python 3.8